7 Surprising Prepping Statistics: Beyond the Numbers

 Stat 3: 75% of health care workers claim to be unprepared (2)

-This is surprising considering that these are the same people that see the impact of disasters and emergencies all the time.
-People that understand the fragility of the human body would seemingly take care to prepare for emergencies, and especially pandemics, in their situation.
+This is surprising considering that these are the same people who see the impact of disasters and emergencies all the time.
+People who understand the fragility of the human body would seemingly take care to prepare for emergencies, and especially pandemics, in their situation.

 Stat 4: 44% of Americans don’t have first-aid kits in their homes (3)